Martin Wolf Keynote Speaker

 Martin has a well-deserved reputation for rigorous thinking, deep insight, and his incisive and witty delivery.

-- The British economy: How will the UK handle Brexit?
-What policies might it follow and what might the implications be for future growth and employment?
+How is UK really coping now and in the near future ?
+What policies might follow and what might the implications be for future growth and employment?